 Telogen effluvium (TE) is often temporary and more common in women.
 It causes hair thinning or large amounts of hair shed.
 Thus it can be noticed when the ponytail becomes thinner, or the gap in the hair central part line expands.

-The extent of this type of hair loss varies according to the condition and duration of disrupting factors that generate such issues.
+The impact of this type of hair loss can vary based on the condition and duration of factors contributing to the issue.
 Besides, unexplained changes through your body could also be responsible for the different levels of telogen effluvium.

-Many types of triggers are suggested to induce Telogen Effluvium.
+Various factors are thought to contribute to Telogen Effluvium.
 They include childbirth, severe illness (e.g., fever), surgical operation, psychological stress, weight loss, dietary alterations, malnutrition (e.g., iron deficiency), drugs (e.g., antibiotics), endocrine disorders (e.g., hypothyroidism, hyperthyroidism), discontinuing contraceptive pills, a skin disease affecting the scalp (eg, erythroderma), and so forth.

 3. Anagen effluvium